jaydson/es7-async/README.md

 ### Old friend Ajax
 First, let's look how we can accomplish the mission with our old friend Ajax.
-The `ajax` function is responsible to create an `xhr` object and execute the callback returning the data.
+The `ajax` function is responsible for creating an `xhr` object and execute the callback returning the data.
 No big deal here, we have done this a lot in the past, right?

 ```javascript